88mphapp/docs/docs/mph.md

 * 88mph protocol fee: 10% is deducted from the interest when a depositor withdraws.
 * Yield-farming rewards: yield-farmed tokens earned from the protocols 88mph is connected to (COMP, etc.).

+88mph's protocol fee and yield-farmed tokens like $COMP need to accumulate in our MPH staking pool before being allowing us to swap them for $DAI and disitribute the rewards to $MPH stakers.
+We'll call the function later when there is a sufficient amount of rewards to distribute.

 The rewards are distributed in DAI.
 You can claim and unstake when you want.